NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Experiments

-For small-scale datasets, we conduct ten trials with random seeds for each model and take the mean accuracy and standard deviation for comparison. \autoref{tab:normal-data} reports the results.
-Overall, \name outperforms the baselines consistently on all the small-scale datasets, demonstrating the superiority of our proposed model.
-For the superiority over GNN-based methods, it is because \name utilizes our proposed~\pname and the Transformer model to capture the semantic relevance of different hop neighbors that is overlooked in most GNNs.
-Besides, the performance of \name also surpasses Graph Transformer-based methods, indicating that leveraging the local information is beneficial for node classification.
-Moreover, we observe that Transformer-based models show competitive performance among the six datasets, demonstrating that the Transformer architecture is competent for node classification task by introducing structural information.
-We also observe that Graphormer and SAN suffer from the out-of-memory error even in some small graphs, further demonstrating the necessity of designing an scalable Graph Transformer for node-level tasks.
+We conduct 10 trials with random seeds for each model and take the mean accuracy and standard deviation for comparison on small-scale datasets, and the results are reported in \autoref{tab:normal-data}.
+From the experimental results, we can observe that \name outperforms the baselines consistently on all these datasets.
+For the superiority over GNN-based methods, it is because \name utilizes \pname and the Transformer model to capture the semantic relevance of different hop neighbors overlooked in most GNNs, especially compared to APPNP and GPRGNN, which are two decoupled GCNs.
+Besides, the performance of \name also surpasses graph Transformer-based methods, indicating that leveraging the local information is beneficial for node classification.
+In particular, \name outperforms GT and SAN, which also introduce the eigenvectors of Laplacian matrix as the structural encoding into Transformers for learning the node representations, demonstrating the superiority of our proposed \name.
+Moreover, We observe that Graphormer, SAN, and GraphGPS suffer from the out-of-memory error even in some small graphs, further demonstrating the necessity of designing a scalable graph Transformer for large-scale graphs.